-3.0 Applying for a place in the Sixth Form 3.1 Application procedure A young person, may apply for their own Sixth Form place and/or the parent may apply on his/her behalf.
-Internal applicants Students on roll in Year 11 at Queen Elizabeth's School who wish to continue their education in the Sixth Form will be allocated a place in Year 12 for September 2022, providing they achieve the Sixth Form academic entrance requirements.
-Students will be asked to complete the Sixth Form Application Form.
-External applicants Students who are on roll in Year 11 at another school and wish to transfer to the Sixth Form at Queen Elizabeth's School must complete and submit the Sixth Form External Application Form available on the school website or from the Sixth Form Office at the school.
+3.0 Applying for a place in the Sixth Form

+3.1 Application procedure

+A young person may apply for their own Sixth Form place.
+Internal applicants Students on roll in Year 11 at Queen Elizabeth's School who wish to continue their education in the Sixth Form will be allocated a place in Year 12 for September 2025, providing they achieve the Sixth Form academic entrance requirements.
+Students will be asked to apply online via the school website Sixth Form Admissions External applicants Students who are on roll in Year 11 at another school and wish to transfer to the Sixth Form at Queen Elizabeth's School must apply online via the school website Queen Elizabeth's School or directly at Sixth Form Admissions

 3.2 The Published Admission Number (PAN) - applying for external applicants only The PAN for admission to the Sixth Form is 50.
 This is the number of places that will be offered for external candidates, although it may be possible to make further places available if resource permits this and external applicants meet the minimum academic entry requirements.
 The overall number of places available (internal and external) in Year 12 is 240.
 3.3 Oversubscription In the event that more external applications are received than places are available within the published Admission Number, the oversubscription criteria set out in section 5.2 of these admission arrangements will be applied for every application received in order to identify a priority for the offer of available places.
-3.4 Timetable A Sixth Form open evening will be held during the second half term and this will be advertised in the local press.
-A Prospectus, course handbooks and the Sixth Form Application Form will be made available at the open evening.
-Completed application forms must be submitted directly to the School to arrive by 4.30 pm on 30 January 2022.
-Decision letters will be issued to external applicants during April 2022 (at this stage, offers will be provisional, subject to achieving GCSE Sixth Form entrance requirements).
-Final confirmation of offers will be notified in writing as soon as possible following the outcome of examination results In the event of oversubscription (more external applications than places available) a waiting list of those students refused admission to year 12 will be maintained until 31 December 2022.
-3.5 Late applications External applications for places in the Sixth Form, received later than 4.30pm on 30 January 2022 will not be processed until all 'on time' applications have been administered and decisions notified during April 2022, at which time there may no longer be places available.
+3.4 Timetable A Sixth Form Open Evening will be held during the second half of the Autumn term and this will be advertised in the local press.
+A prospectus, course handbook and the Sixth Form application process will be made available at the Open Evening.
+Completed application forms must be submitted by 23.59 on 30 January 2025.
+Decision letters will be issued to applicants after an interview (at this stage, offers will be provisional, subject to achieving GCSE Sixth Form entrance requirements).
+Final confirmation of offers will be notified in writing as soon as possible following the outcome of examination results.
+In the event of oversubscription (more external applications than places available) a waiting list of those students refused admission to year 12 will be maintained until 31 December 2025.
+3.5 Late applications Applications for places in the Sixth Form, received later than 23.59 on 30 January 2025 will not be processed until all 'on time' applications have been administered and decisions made at which time there may no longer be places available.
 Late applications will then be processed according to the order in which they arrive at the school.
 3.6 The right of appeal Where a young person is refused admission to the Sixth Form, the applicant will have the right to appeal this decision in accordance with the instructions set out in the decision letter.
 3.7 Entry Criteria for Sixth Form Courses The minimum entrance requirements for admission to the Sixth Form are set out in the Sixth Form Prospectus.
 These requirements apply equally for internal and external applicants and evidence of examination results must be provided before the offer of any provisional place will be confirmed.